-- April 1 – December 1: Interested Varsity choruses can submit their ensemble for consideration.
+- April 1 – December 1, 2018: Interested Varsity choruses can submit their video entries for consideration.

 - Varsity Choruses must have their chorus names approved so as not to conflict with names already selected and reserved by registered BHS chapters or other Varsity Chorus Invitational participants.

-- December 15: Up to 5 Varsity choruses will be invited with priority given to ensembles coming from a single college/university and first-time attendees.
+- Up to 5 Varsity choruses will be invited by December 15, 2018, with priority given to ensembles coming from a single college/university and first-time attendees.
 Due to the extreme demand for the festival, we welcome all applicants to record a video demonstrating why they should be considered for invitation.
-Video must be received before December 1.
+Video must be received before December 1, 2018.

-- Varsity Choruses may be invited after the February 15 deadline to fill in possible slot opening(s).
+- February 15, 2019: Deadline for invited Varsity choruses to register.
+Varsity Choruses may be invited after the February 15, 2019 deadline to fill in possible slot opening(s).